*** FOR IMMEDIATE RELEASE ***

 It is a shame the Washingon Post printed story writer, Robert O'Harrow's unbalanced article in a front page spot.
 At best, his characterizations of Alaska Natives in government contracting demonstrates the need for the public to receive more accurate information regarding successful Native 8(a) businesses.
 Will the Washington Post step up to the plate to provide this balanced journalism??

-Promises Unmet, that the Alaska Native Claims Settlement Act (ANCSA) promises remain unfilled.
+O'Harrow blatantly states in his article, Promises Unmet, that the Alaska Native Claims Settlement Act (ANCSA) promises remain unfilled.
 The problem with his under researched statement is that Congress is fulfilling the promise given to Alaska Natives by allowing them to participate in the Native 8(a) Program without bias or prejudice against them.

 Congress promised Alaska Natives economic development opportunities in exchange for their millions of acres of oil-rich land, which was the Alaska Native's legal indigenous and historic land.
 Alaska Native Corporations (ANCs) have not asked for a hand-out from the government - but through the Native 8(a) Program have participated in the hand-up from Congress that was rightfully offered, and graciously taken.
+This is called fulfilling the ANCSA promise.

 Through ANCSA, Congress mandated Alaska Natives to form corporations to protect their indigenous lands and to provide economic benefits and opportunities to their Native shareholders.
 Think about it for a minute -- Most businesses or groups find a business they want to do and then incorporate.
 Alaska Natives were forced to incorporate and then go find a business.
 If the Alaska Native owned businesses goes bust then their indigenous sacred land is lost forever.